tarantool/doc/doc/reference/tooling/tcm/tcm_releases/tcm_1.1.rst

 incorrect spelling of option names or hierarchy.
 In |tcm| 1.1.0, the editor checks and highlights possible semantic issues, such as:

--   users without passwords
+-   Users without passwords.
--   users with ``super`` role
+-   Users with the ``super`` role.
--   the absence of leader instances in replicasets
+-   Absence of leader instances in replica sets.

 .. _tcm_releases_1_1_tutorial: